Lumen/Guide Access

 3. Ad Hoc Committees are working groups established to focus on a targeted purpose for a set duration of time.
 If the objectives and responsibilities of an ad hoc committee affect one or more shared governance groups, the appointing authority shall apply shared governance principles to the membership and functions of the committee.
 To ensure observance of shared governance principles, the appointing authority shall consult with the relevant group(s) prior to charging or appointing any ad hoc committees.
 Disputes as to whether an ad hoc committee should be deemed to be shared governance in scope shall be resolved by the University Committee, after appropriate consultation with the Academic Staff Executive Committee, the Central Committee, and/or Associated Students of Madison.
 The University Committee’s decision may be appealed to the Faculty Senate.

 1. Membership.
-When a vacancy occurs or is anticipated in the position of academic vice chancellor/provost or at the level of college/school dean a search and screen committee shall be appointed by the chancellor or authorized hiring authority and shall consist of:
+When a vacancy in one of the aforementioned administrative roles occurs or is anticipated, a search and screen committee shall be appointed by the chancellor or authorized hiring authority and shall consist of:

 1. A faculty majority, as defined in 6.01.C., appointed after consultation with the University Committee.